Boot Camp for New Surgery Residents

 - Enforces emergency care practices as well as safe care practices and 'survival skills' as required for beginning a surgical residency curriculum

-- Reinforces basic physiology and procedures required of a surgical resident
+- Reinforces basic science knowledge of physiology and pathophysiology as well as application of knowledge to procedures required of a surgical resident

 - Allows assessment of need over the course of training, which is utilized for modification of individual curriculum during residency.